jean-pierreBoth/graphembed/resultats.md

 Edges of symetric graphs are treated as 2 different edges, one for each orientation.
 For link prediction, in the symetric case the 2 orientated edges are deleted,  in asymetric case, only one edge is deleted.

-Computation times are those for **one embedding** with the same parameters as the validation and not the time for the whole validation iterations.
+Computation times are wall clock times those for **one embedding** with the same parameters as the validation and not the time for the whole validation iterations.
+Cpu times depends on the level of parallelism of each algorithm.
 Timings are given for a 24-core (32 threads) i9 laptop with 64Gb memory

 ## Hope embedding results

 ### Adamic Adar mode